sarkershantonu/sarkershantonu.github.io/notes/courses/java-novice-to-advance.md

 - Writing Generic Code
 - Reading Generic Code
 - How to design with generic thinking
-- When you can use generics & when you cant?
+- When you can use generics & when you can't?

 # Threading
 - Old Plain Threading concept